 How well documented are the procedures of the business?

-Often small businesses operate with no set procedures in place, Cheng says.
+Often small businesses operate with no set procedures in place, Cheng said.
 This might work well for the existing owner, but you'll need some sort of direction, such as manuals on company policies and practices.

 How much does your business depend on a key customer or vendor?

-You might be buying a company that looks very successful, but if it relies heavily on any one customer or vendor, you're taking a big risk, Cagnetta says.
+You might be buying a company that looks very successful, but if it relies heavily on any one customer or vendor, you're taking a big risk, Cagnetta said.
 If major clients and vendors feel particularly loyal to the previous owner, they might jump ship once you take the helm.

 What will employees do after the sale?

-You need to know whether employees are aware of the pending sale and what their plans are, Bodine says.
+You need to know whether employees are aware of the pending sale and what their plans are, Bodine said.
 In case any key employees should decide to leave, make sure they have signed non-compete and non-disclosure forms so they can't immediately take customers or business practices to a competitor.

 What skills or qualities do I need to run this business effectively?

 Find out which skills or leadership qualities are most important to keeping the business going and figure out if you've got them -- or can learn them.
-Cagnetta recalls a client who bought a swimming pool business without realizing the physical demands of pouring chemicals into pools in the Florida heat, and an introverted buyer who purchased a bingo hall without understanding the importance of greeting guests at the door.
+Cagnetta recalled a client who bought a swimming pool business without realizing the physical demands of pouring chemicals into pools in the Florida heat, and an introverted buyer who purchased a bingo hall without understanding the importance of greeting guests at the door.